 Monogamy isn’t the only way to live, but for many of us it’s the best path to the comfort, sense of belonging, and good health and longevity we deeply desire.

 Thanks to that little ol’ evolutionary adaptation called LOVE, you’re hard-wired to vigilantly assess the quality of connection between you and the person you feel most bonded to.
 If that loved one seems unavailable, literally or emotionally, you’ll experience biologically-driven, unstoppable feelings of vulnerability, be it within monogamy or polyamory or all the shades of grey in between.
 ‘Tis just the way we’re built.
+Pair bonding and social behavior are rooted in our nervous system and physical bodies, providing a biological basis for attachment and emotional connection.

 Is there anything more comforting than belonging so completely within a securely bonded relationship of commitment, availability, responsiveness, and emotional engagement?
+Ethical non monogamy and open relationship are alternative relationship styles that, like polyamory, require clear communication and boundaries to navigate the complexities of multiple partners.

 Our ability to emotionally bond with another is an integral part of who we are and played a huge role in ensuring we survived as a species.
 When Mom emotionally bonds with Baby, Baby’s chance of survival improves; so in order to survive, Baby seeks emotional and physical bonding with Mom (our first primary other).
 Makes sense, right?
 We also developed the ability for romantic love so Dad sticks around to protect Mom and Baby from predators and competing males.